vrk-kpa/suomifi-ui-components/DEVELOPMENT.md

 **Do not create duplication of source or styles for component, use syntax that can be used in exports.**

+Export interfaces for exported functions/components.
+Typescript will generate declaration files from exported interfaces (.d.ts).
+Write comments/documentatiion to all properties that need to be shown at styleguide.

 ## Styling

 - Use BEM naming convention with `fi-`-prefix: